-Overview of Second Quarter 2014
+Overview of Third Quarter 2014

-There was minimal production at, or shipments from, the Omagh mine during the three and six months ended June 2014 following the suspension of the processing of low grade ore during the fourth quarter of 2013 as a result of a reduction in the concentrate gold grade coupled with lower gold prices.
-Tests are ongoing with regards to continuing production on a limited scale through the processing of tailing cells filled during the earlier operation of the mine.
+There was minimal production at, or shipments from, the Omagh mine during the three and nine months ended September 30, 2014 following the suspension of the processing of low grade ore during the fourth quarter of 2013 as a result of a reduction in the concentrate gold grade coupled with lower gold prices.
+Tests with regards to continuing production on a limited scale through the processing of tailing cells filled during the earlier operation of the mine continued during the third quarter when an investigation of process economics suggested that this proposed operation may best be carried out in conjunction with processing ore from the underground mine.